glauri00/telco_product_growth_analytics/README.md

 ### Experimentation & A/B Testing

 - **A/B Test Simulation — Discount Offer**: Assigns customers to two groups via hash-based modulo (`MOD(customer_id_hash, 2)`) and compares churn rate and ARPU between a control group and a simulated 10% discount group.
-- **A/B Test — Onboarding Intervention**: Isolates new customers (<6 months tenure), splits them into control and treatment groups, and compares churn rates to evaluate the hypothetical impact of an improved onboarding experience.
+- **A/B Test Simulation — Onboarding Intervention**: Isolates new customers (<6 months tenure), splits them into control and treatment groups, and compares churn rates to evaluate the hypothetical impact of an improved onboarding experience.
 - **Statistical Lift Calculation**: Computes the relative lift between treatment and control groups, outputting control rate, treatment rate, absolute difference, and lift, applying standard experiment evaluation methodology.
 ## Key Insights